 Using Parallel Meep

-The parallel version of Meep is designed to operate completely transparently: you use the same Python/Scheme file as for the serial version, and the output is the same but it is just faster.
+The parallel version of Meep is designed to operate completely transparently: you use the same Python or Scheme script as for the serial version; the output is the same but it is just faster.
 In Python, the output of each process that is not the master (rank 0) is sent to

-In order to run MPI programs, you typically have to use a command like mpirun with an argument to say how many processes you want to use.
+In order to run MPI programs, you typically have to use a command like mpirun with an argument to indicate how many processes you want to use.
 Consult your MPI documentation.
 For example, with many popular MPI implementations, to run with 4 processes you would use something like:

 mpirun -np 4 meep foo.ctl > foo.out